Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 [`miRTrace`](https://github.com/friedlanderlab/mirtrace) generates several useful quality control plots for miRNAseq data.

 #### Read Length Distribution
-This section shows your the distribution of read lengths post-trimming and filtering.
+This section shows you the distribution of read lengths post-trimming and filtering.
 In the sample report, you can see majority of the reads are around 22 bp long, which is consistent with the expected length of miRNAs.

 ![miRTrace read length distribution](../images/miRNAseq/mirtrace_read_length.jpeg)